shapkarin/shapkarin.me/public/api/articles/production-AI-in-2016-year.md

 ---
-title: "AI in 2016: The First Time I Worked on a Project That Using Machine Learning"
+title: 'AI in 2016: The First Time I Worked on a Project That Using Machine Learning'
+description: >-
-description: "A personal reflection on working with AI in 2016, before the LLM revolution.
-Exploring how AI has evolved from specialized applications to becoming accessible to everyone through user-friendly interfaces."
+  A personal reflection on working with AI in 2016, before the LLM revolution.
+  Exploring how AI has evolved from specialized applications to becoming accessible to everyone through user-friendly interfaces.
 order: 2
 ---